Gear Review: ARB 2500MM Aluminum Awning

 Rolling up to a sweet primitive camp spot off of Hole in the Wall Road, Death Valley, CA.

-Since our Mitsubishi Delica van would be turned into our campervan, we wanted a large awning that could span the 110”+ mountable gutter allowance we have, provide ample water and UV resistance, be durable in the wind, rain, and other harsh conditions, and be compatible with awning accessories should we ever want to add on a deluxe awning “room”, etc. The ARB 2500MM model fits the bill and is the equivalent to just over 98” or 8’-2”.
+Since our Delica van would be turned into a campervan, we wanted a large awning.
+We wanted ample water and UV resistance, be durable in the wind, rain, and other harsh conditions, and be compatible with awning accessories should we ever want to add on a deluxe awning “room”, etc. The ARB 2500MM model fits the bill and is the equivalent to just over 98” or 8’-2”.
 We decided to try out their aluminum hard-case model to see if it’s more durable than their standard dark gray soft shelled awning models.

 Our ARB 2500MM awning is mounted via Bomber Product's Awn-Lock mounts and Yakima round bar rack system.
 It's proven to be a solid set-up, even after miles of washboarded roads!